mariosplen/fifteen-puzzle/README.md

 #### Example puzzles

 Here I create 3 arrays as examples that the user can use instead of a custom array.
+(Options 1, 2 and 3 from the CLI).

 ```kotlin
 val boardWithSolution = arrayOf(